 - OFFICERS.
 The Officers of the Division shall be (1) elective Officers from among the active members by ballot of the membership, and (2) appointive Officers appointed by the Council as prescribed in the Bylaws.

 - ELECTIVE OFFICERS.
 The elective Officers of this Division shall be a President, a President-elect, a Vice-president, and a Treasurer.
 The incumbent President-elect and Vice-president shall be advanced automatically to the next higher office at the end of their then-current terms of office.
 All shall be members of the Association and of this Division.

 - APPOINTIVE OFFICERS.
-Appointive Officers of this Division shall be an Chief Executive Officer, the Editor-in-Chief of the Journal of Dental Research, all of whom shall be selected and appointed by the Council of this Division.
+Appointive Officers of this Division shall be an Chief Executive Officer, the Editor-in-Chief and the Editor, all of whom shall be selected and appointed by the Council of this Division.
 The Chief Executive Officer shall also serve as Secretary of the Division.

 - TERM OF OFFICE.
 The term of office for each Officer of the Division shall be as set forth in the Bylaws.
 Each elected Officer shall serve until the installation of his/her duly elected successor.

 - VACANCIES.
 An ad interim vacancy in any office shall be filled according to the rules outlined in the Bylaws.